ANZCA ASM Auckland 1-5 May 2026 : 77 days to go

 ANZCA strongly supports all forms of anaesthesia and pain medicine research.
-This includes everything from sub-studies of large multicentre research such as the DECIDE study (recently awarded a National Health and Medical Research Council grant) to survey research or audits undertaken by trainees in their local hospitals and ANZCA-funded research.
+This includes everything from sub-studies of large multicentre research such as the PROMPT – Oxygen domain (recently awarded Health Research Council of New Zealand grant) to survey research or audits undertaken by trainees in their local hospitals, and ANZCA-funded research.

 Abstract submission guidelines